 — PETA (@peta) July 17, 2015

-Orcas enslaved at marine parks will perform meaningless tricks in front of crowds of screaming people in order to get food.
-They’ll swim in endless circles in a tank that is, to them, the size of a bathtub.
+Orcas imprisoned at marine parks will perform meaningless tricks in front of crowds of screaming people in order to get food.
+They’ll swim in endless circles in a tank that is, to them, the equivalent of a bathtub.
 The reverberations from their sonar will bounce off the walls of the tanks, adding to their torment.

 4. Egg-Laying Hens

-Hens used by the egg industry will spend their day crammed into wire “battery cages” about the size of a file drawer with up to nine other hens.
+Most hens used by the egg industry will spend their day inside wire “battery cages” about the size of a file drawer with up to nine other hens.
 Because they’re packed so closely together, they’ll have to urinate and defecate on each other.